 24. In 2020, of 61% of Americans who subscribed to Amazon Prime Video, 84% were Netflix subscribers as well.

 Users often subscribe to multiple services, especially due to the pressure to access content that is unique to each of them.
 Hulu users had subscriptions to both Amazon and Netflix, or Apple TV+ and HBO Max.

 This live streaming platform offers great gaming video content.
-Twitch streaming statistics show that this service has reached a record of 6.34 billion hours watched.
+Twitch streaming statistics show that this service has reached a record of 6.13 billion hours watched.
 To put this number into perspective, it’s twice the amount of time spent by both YouTube Gaming Live and Facebook Gaming users.
-The US accounts for the largest number of Twitch users, and in 2020 alone, their number surged from 33 to 41 million.

-27. Spotify listeners spend 140 minutes per day on average on the app listening to music.
+27. Spotify listeners from North America spend 140 minutes per day on average on the app listening to music.